denla/denla/README.md

 <h1> Hey, I'm Denis 👋 </h1>
 <p>Glad to see you here!
-I'm a 21 engineer student from Moscow.
+I'm a 21 student from Moscow.
 In a free time I spend time trying to code something, make UI/UX for some apps and websites and more.</p>
 <h3>There is my current goals in code for this time:</h3>
 <ul>
   <li>Learn JS perfectly <-- I'm here</li>